ev2900/DataZone_Demo/README.md

 * Click on **Create domain**

+4. Update the ```datazone_domain_id``` variable in [2_dataZone_configuration.py](https://github.com/ev2900/DataZone_Demo/blob/main/2_dataZone_configuration.py) file

+To find the domain id of the DataZone domain you just deployed look at the URL for the DataZone portal.
+For example if the URL is https://dzd_498d049z6o1gkn.datazone.us-east-1.on.aws the domain id is dzd_498d049z6o1gkn.
+Once you update the variable with the domain id save the file.

-4. Run the following from the terminal of the [Cloud9](https://us-east-1.console.aws.amazon.com/cloud9control/home) environment
+6. Run the following from the terminal of the [Cloud9](https://us-east-1.console.aws.amazon.com/cloud9control/home) environment

 ```python DataZone_Demo/2_dataZone_configuration.py```